ryanpf/linux_rocksmith/guides/setup/arch-pipewire.md

 Open pavucontrol ("PulseAudio Volume Control"), go to "Configuration" and make sure the amount of enabled input devices matches the amount of inputs you want for Rocksmith.

 All available devices will automatically be tied to Rocksmith, and the game doesn't like you messing around in the patchbay (= it's possible, but would crash often).

+(You technically don't need to do this step, it's just more reliable.)

 # Starting the game